Cross River Bank: Operations

 The bank focuses on traditional community banking activities, including taking deposits and making loans, and technology services.
 The bank originates loans for marketplace lenders and processes payments, and is known for its roster of clients in emerging fintech sectors.
 As of 2020, the bank has assets of approximately $9.9 billion and maintains 300 employees at its branch office and corporate headquarters in New Jersey.
 During the COVID-19 pandemic, the bank was one of the nation's top lenders under the CARES Act's Paycheck Protection Program, originating $6.5 billion in loans to more than 198,000 American small businesses, the third largest number of total loans by a financial institution.

 Cross River has received investments from a number of notable private equity and venture capital firms.
 On November 1, 2016 Cross River Bank announced it had completed a $28 million growth-equity investment led by investment firm Battery Ventures, with participation from Andreessen Horowitz and Ribbit Capital.
 Private equity firm KKR & Co.
 Inc. led a $100 million investment in the bank, including $75 million of its own capital, in 2018.
 In 2020, the bank, through its parent company, issued $106 million in private placement subordinated bonds.

-In 2021, Cross River established a venture capital arm, Cross River Digital Ventures, to invest in start-ups operating in sectors including lending, payments, investing and fintech.
+In 2021, Cross River established a venture capital arm, Cross River Digital Ventures, to invest in start-ups operating in sectors including lending, payments, investing and fintech, and has also partnered with companies such as Ibanera.